JeffreyM12/JeffreyM12/README.md

 <br clear="both">

-<p align="left">🎓 Graduated with a Bachelor's degree in Software Engineering  <br>💻 Passionate about writing and maintaining clean, efficient code</p>
+<p align="left">🎓 Graduated with a Bachelor's degree in Software Engineering  <br>💻 Skilled in writing and maintaining clean, efficient code</p>

 ###